 - Every.
 Single.
 Creation Myth.
 It's kind of necessary.

-- In monotheistic religions, God (and only God) typically have this exact power.
+- In monotheistic religions, God (and only God) typically has this exact power.
 It even has a cool name: causa prima.

 - In Islam, it's kun fayakun.

-- In Hinduism, it's Brahma ('the Godhead') who have this power.
+- In Hinduism, it's Brahma ('the Godhead') who has this power.
 In some schools, it's believed that he created the whole cosmos 'for fun'.

 - In polytheistic religions, it's The Old Gods who have/had it, and the current pantheon 'merely' rule over what the old gods created.